vanton/saved/README.md

 ### December 18, 2018

-- [X] [softvar/enhanced-github](https://github.com/softvar/enhanced-github) : Chrome extension to display size of each file, download link and copy file contents directly to clipboard
 - [X] [xxhomey19/github-file-icon](https://github.com/xxhomey19/github-file-icon) : 🌈 🗂 A browser extension which gives different filetypes different icons to GitHub, Gitlab, Bitbucket, gitea and gogs.
 - [X] [fatedier/frp](https://github.com/fatedier/frp) : A fast reverse proxy to help you expose a local server behind a NAT or firewall to the internet.